 But, we also recognize that our children are benefitting immensely from this experience of life as third-culture kids.
 In addition to being bilingual, they have friends who live all over the world, who speak lots of different languages, practice lots of different religions.
 In this age where populism is on the rise, they understand that differences aren’t something to be fearful of.
 And we are benefitting immensely from our increased family time.
 My husband, as a fonctionnaire, gets 45 days of vacation per year plus holidays.
 With my own business I can be flexible to pick up the kids every day after school, including all afternoon Wednesday when they are off.
 During school holidays, we are able to be together to explore the region or other areas of France (it is much easier now with older kids!)

-I miss my family a lot and there are days when I feel so far out of my comfort zone and it that can feel isolating.
-But our quality of life here is much better.
+I miss my family a lot and there are still days when I feel far out of my comfort zone, when I get confused or frustrated by how things are done here and feel isolated.
+But our quality of life in France is much better.
+Our family is thriving.
 And, having a support network of other expats means that I know I am not alone.
-And when I pick my sons up from school and see their big grins and hear about their day, when my husband and I can plan our next family trip without stressing about how many days of vacation we have left, I know that this was a great decision for us.
+When my sons come home from school and see their big grins and hear about their day, when my husband and I can plan our next family trip without stressing about how many days of vacation we have left, I know that this was a great decision for us.

 Find out more about moving to France in MumAbroad’s Family Guide to Moving to France